lneef/MolecularSimulation/README.md

 * after you have run your simulation, you should run /src/plotStatistics.py
 * you will find the plots as png files in /output/plot

-# plots #
+# Plots #
-the RDF- and Difussion graphs of Cooling and Supercooling can be found at: https://syncandshare.lrz.de/getlink/fiHf5MvzcJGzSjPM4iHRuf/
+the RDF- and Difussion graphs of both Cooling and Supercooling can be found at: https://syncandshare.lrz.de/getlink/fiHf5MvzcJGzSjPM4iHRuf/

 # Simulation Runs #